Open-Markets-Initiative/Directory/Organizations/Boats/Protocols/Memo.md

-## Memo: Boats Binary Order Entry
+## Memo: Boats Sbe Order Entry

-Sbe-encoded binary order entry protocol for submitting and managing orders on Blue Ocean Ats.
+Binary order entry protocol used by members to submit orders to Blue Ocean Ats over an Sbe-encoded subset of Fix 5.0 SP2.

 ### Overview

-Memo is the binary order entry protocol used by Blue Ocean Ats (Boats) for electronic trading of equities during overnight sessions.
-Built on the Memx technology platform, Memo uses Simple Binary Encoding (Sbe) to provide low-latency, fixed-length message encoding for order submission, modification, and cancellation.
+Memo is the binary order entry protocol for Blue Ocean Ats, providing members with a low-latency interface to submit, modify, and cancel orders during overnight trading sessions.
+The wire format is a sequenced messaging protocol using fixed width binary messages encoded as a subset of Fix 5.0 SP2 tags and messages via Simple Binary Encoding.

-The protocol supports equity order types with various time-in-force options appropriate for overnight trading.
-Memo provides real-time execution reports and order status updates over persistent Tcp sessions, enabling participants to manage their order flow during extended hours.
+Messages are transported over the Memx-Tcp streaming channel which provides reliable ordered delivery between clients and servers.
+Memo carries the complete order lifecycle including new order submission, modification, cancellation, execution reports, fills, and rejects, using a Fix-compatible message model that is convenient for participants already familiar with the Fix protocol.

 ### Transport

-Tcp with session-level sequencing and heartbeat management.
-Clients connect to Boats gateways and maintain persistent sessions for order lifecycle management.
+Tcp via the Memx-Tcp streaming channel for reliable ordered delivery of order entry, modification, cancellation, and execution report messages between the client and the exchange.

 ### Key Characteristics

-- **Sbe encoded** - Fixed-length binary fields for efficient low-latency parsing
+- **Sbe encoded** - Simple Binary Encoding for fixed-width low-latency parsing
-- **Memx platform** - Built on proven Memx exchange technology
+- **Fix 5.0 SP2 subset** - Uses Fix standard tags and messages over a binary wire format
-- **Overnight trading** - Designed for extended hours equities trading
+- **Memx-Tcp streaming** - Reliable ordered delivery between clients and servers
-- **Sequenced messaging** - Bidirectional sequence numbers for reliable delivery
+- **Full order lifecycle** - New, replace, cancel, execution report, fill, and reject messages
-- **Real-time execution reports** - Immediate acknowledgments and fill notifications
+- **Member authenticated** - Persistent authenticated Tcp sessions per member
-- **Session management** - Login, heartbeat, and graceful disconnect handling
+- **Overnight trading** - Designed for Boats extended hours sessions